 For all mental health services you should start with your primary care doctor for referral.
-Also, once you find out where you need to go, check with the Kupah secretary or information service to see if you will need a Hitchayvut.
+Once you find out where you need to go, check with the Kupah secretary or information service to see if you will need a Hitchayvut.

-The other way to go that many people consider ideal, is choosing an independent therapist.
-This option is more expensive (around 55 shekels for the first visit and 132 for each subsequent session) and it does not mean unlimited choice.
+The way that many people consider ideal, is choosing an independent therapist.
+This option is more expensive (around 55 shekels for the first visit and 132 for each subsequent session), and still does not mean unlimited choice.
 The Kupah has a listing of independent therapists from which to choose (links below).
 The listing will include location and may also include the languages in which the therapist will work.
 You can contact these therapists directly until you find the right one and make an appointment.
 At the Kupah, you will have to pay the co-payment and get a Hitchayvut to bring to the therapists’ office.

 - Ministry of Health listing of community mental health clinics (Hebrew)